UNIVERSITY OF WISCONSIN River Falls

-Our local government records collections are comprised of materials that form our Area Research Center collections, which are owned by the Wisconsin Historical Society and managed by the UWRF Archives as part of our membership in the Area Research Center (ARC) network.
-ARC Collections cover four northwestern Wisconsin counties—Burnett, Pierce, Polk, and St. Croix.
-Materials generated by local government units include such things as naturalization (citizenship) records, tax and/or assessment rolls, court records, school records, city and county board minutes, and vital records.
+Our local government records collections are comprised of materials generated by local government units including but not limited to county naturalization (citizenship) records, tax and/or assessment rolls, court records, school records, city and county board minutes, circuit and county court records, and vital statistics.

 The UWRF Archives' Rare books and local history collections are comprised of rare or unusual publications; older agricultural, Civil War, and Wisconsin and Saint Croix Valley history books; local and county histories; printed family histories and genealogies; area cookbooks; maps and atlases; books authored by local area residents; and books authored by UWRF faculty, staff, or students.